jessica-jones/jessica-jones.github.io/projects/project-1.md

   - Arduino
   - Arduino IDE
   - RFID
 summary: My team and I proposed, designed, and developed an anti-theft backpack which could be unlocked with an RFID key.
+To make this project, we used Arduino Hardware and RFID technology.

 ---

 <div class="ui small rounded images">